 Inclusive Facility Checklist.
 This infographic created by the LGBTQ+ AC outlines key steps that can make an athletic training facility more inclusive and provide better care for LGBTQ+ patients seeking treatment.

 Lesbian, Gay, Bisexual, Transgender, and Queer Concerns in the Collegiate and University Settings: Part II.
 Athletic Trainers' Perceptions About Lesbian, Gay, Bisexual, Transgender, and Queer Patients.
-This research assessed ATs’ level of comfort in providing care for LGBTQ+ patients and ATs’ perceptions of LGBTQ+ patients’ comfort seeking care in their athletic training facilities.
+This research assessed ATs’ level of comfort in providing care for LGBTQIA+ patients and ATs’ perceptions of LGBTQIA+ patients’ comfort seeking care in their athletic training facilities.

 Managing Heteronormativity and Homonegativity in Athletic Training.
 This research evaluated heteronormativity in athletic training, its effect on society, and its influences on the manner in which ATs teach athletic training students and deliver health care to their patients.